cogsec-collaborative/stix-enhancement-proposals/README.md

 ## tl;dr
-The goal of the STIX2 Extension Process is to establish a mechanism for folks to suggest their ideas in a common structure, recruit others to help with the effort, and iterate on bleeding-edge stuff in an interoperable manner without degrading the ecosystem of production tools that only expect CS/CSD level inputs.
+The goal of the STIX2 Extension Process is to establish a mechanism for folks to suggest their ideas in a common structure, recruit others to help, and iterate on bleeding-edge stuff in an interoperable manner without degrading the ecosystem of production tools that only expect CS/CSD level inputs.

+It's not just enough having a great idea.
+For that idea to translate into reality, you have to educate your fellow TC participants, recruit co-sponsors to help with the work, and gradually build consensus.
+This process aims to make that easier.

 ## Background
 Things can move pretty slowly in a consensus-based standards body and